 So much more can be said about these cartoons, to be honest, much much more, but let's wrap this up.
 As I said, I'm no prince when it comes to words, merely a pauper, so I'll spare you any further meandering diatribe on my part.
 Whether it's their historical significance, how they are a product of their time, or their lasting impact on the world of animation and comics, these cartoons remain a critical part in Superman's history.
 Besides, they're also absolutely amazing to look at and are just incredibly fun adventures.
 While these cartoons may not be the most complex cartoons ever written, they still manage to catch the audience's attention with their brilliant design work, sophisticated filming techniques, and visually stunning animation.
 Whether you're a Superman fan, a fan of animation, a historian, a casual viewer, whatever, these cartoons definitely need to be part of one's collection.
 It should come as no surprise, especially to those who have already seen these shorts, that I'm giving the Max Fleischer's Superman: 1941-1942 collection the Must Own stamp.
 If ever there was a cartoon collection worth seeking out for both studied or casual animation fans, this one is it!

-Once again, Warner Home Video has presented the Max Fleischer's Superman: 1941-1942 collection in top form!
+The DVD: Once again, Warner Home Video has presented the Max Fleischer's Superman: 1941-1942 collection in top form!
 The discs are housed inside the standard Amaray case which itself it housed in a sturdy cardboard slipcase.
 The packaging, exactly the same as the type used for The Zeta Project: Season One is top-notch.